Community College of Rhode Island

 The Honors Program is a Community College of Rhode Island program in which students can enhance their educational experience while at CCRI by studying topics of their choosing in more depth.
-For each honors course, students complete an extra honors project, usually within a course they are currently taking, giving them honors credit for that course.
+Most students participate by completing an extra honors project within a course they are currently taking, giving them honors credit for that course.

 Eligibility

 To be eligible for the Honors Program, you must have completed at least 12 semester hours and earned at least a 3.25 Grade Point Average.
-Students who are eligible receive a letter from the college each semester they are eligible.
+Students who are eligible receive a letter from the college near the beginning of each semester they are eligible.
 Students may also participate with a recommendation by a faculty member.

 Three Ways To Do an Honors Project

-You earn honors credits through (1) supplementary projects within existing course selections, (2) supplementary projects done with independent study courses, and (3) specially designated "Honors" courses.
-Most students do a supplementary project within one (or two) of the courses they are already taking, relating the project to the curricula covered in the course.
-This course does not need to be a course in a specific concentration -- it can be any course taken.
-Students can also separately create an independent study project (see the Independent Study webpage) and add an honors project to it.
-Finally, there are a few courses at CCRI that already contain Honors in their title, and when signing up for these courses, the student automatically signs up for an honors project.
+You earn honors credits through (1) a supplementary Honors project within existing course selections, (2) a supplementary Honors project done with an independent study course, and (3) specially designated "Honors" courses.
+Most students do a supplementary Honors project within one (or two) of the courses they are already taking, relating the project to the curricula covered in the course.
+This course does not need to be a course in a specific concentration, at a specific time of day or campus, or with only full-time instructors -- it can be any course taken.
+Students can also separately create an independent study project and add an honors project to it.
+Finally, there are a few courses at CCRI that already contain Honors in their title, and when signing up for these courses, the student automatically signs up for an Honors project.

 How to Get Started